The 2021 Ultimate Guide to Seasonal Affective Disorder

 Best Practices for Supporting Their Treatment

-Being around someone you care about with SAD is not easy.
+Helping someone with seasonal depression is not easy.
 It requires a lot of compassion, patience, and empathy.
 Here are a few best practices for being supportive with treatment:

 - Give them whatever support they need and are willing to accept.
-Try to help them with their appointments, stay on top of their treatments, and continue to stay on the path to being better.
+Try helping them with appointments, stay on top of their treatments, and stay on the path to being better.

 - Be realistic about your expectations.
 Be patient with treatment.
 Expect there to be hurdles and setbacks with your loved one.
 Try to focus more on the path rather than the end game.

 - Set a good example for them to follow.
-Try to be someone they can follow and look up to.
+Try to be someone they can follow and admire.
 Try to lead a healthier, more mindful life.
 Do so by having a positive outlook, eating healthier, exercising, or being a person one can lean on for support.